rojikaru/ponzu/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for OtakuRank.
+This section guides you through submitting a bug report for Ponzu.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 - Use a clear and descriptive title for the issue to identify the problem.
 - Describe the exact steps which reproduce the problem in as many details as possible.